 Zinc is a mineral that plays a critical role in human health, but unfortunately our bodies don't produce it naturally.
-Along with wound healing, protein synthesis, and sensory maintenance, zinc has been shown to support proper immune functioning by activating T-lymphocytes, which attack infected cells.
+Along with wound healing, protein synthesis, and sensory maintenance1, zinc has been shown to support proper immune functioning by activating T-lymphocytes2, which attack infected cells.

 Zinc: 673% DV